Kakuye/tutorial-darknet/README.md

 Check at the end of a digital ocean coupon

+Video that goes with this tutorial(In Spanish) https://www.youtube.com/watch?v=FaHGLRGqdcw

 1. create **Ubuntu server 16.10 x64** on **DigitalOcean** or AWS/RackSpace etc..
    This tutorial uses DigitalOcean.